Grief doesn’t come with instructions.

 What is a grief writing workshop?

-It’s about honesty, not grammar.
+It’s about truth, not technique.

-No. Sharing is always optional.
+Sharing is always optional.

 Who are your workshops for?